NBISweden/workshop-reproducible-research/pages/course-information/pre-course-setup.md

 - [Installing and using Linux Bash on Windows](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/)
 - [Installing Linux Bash on Windows](https://itsfoss.com/install-bash-on-windows/)

-> **Note** <br>
+!!! note

-> If you run into error messages when trying to download files through the Linux
-> shell (_e.g._ `curl:(6) Could not resolve host`) then try adding the Google
-> nameserver to the internet configuration by running `sudo nano /etc/resolv.conf`
-> then add `nameserver 8.8.8.8` to the bottom of the file and save it.
+    If you run into error messages when trying to download files through the Linux shell (_e.g._ `curl:(6) Could not resolve host`) then try adding the Google nameserver to the internet configuration by running `sudo nano /etc/resolv.conf` then add `nameserver 8.8.8.8` to the bottom of the file and save it.

 Open a bash shell Linux terminal and clone the GitHub repository containing all files you will need for completing the tutorials as follows.
 First, `cd` into a directory on your computer (or create one) where it makes sense to download the course directory.

-> **Tip** <br>
+!!! tip

-> You can find the directory where the Linux distribution is storing all its
-> files by typing `explorer.exe .`.
-This will launch the Windows File Explorer
-> showing the current Linux directory.
+    You can find the directory where the Linux distribution is storing all its files by typing `explorer.exe .`.
+This will launch the Windows File Explorer showing the current Linux directory.
-> Alternatively, you can find the Windows C drive from within the bash shell
-> Linux terminal by navigating to `/mnt/c/`.
+    Alternatively, you can find the Windows C drive from within the bash shell Linux terminal by navigating to `/mnt/c/`.

 ```bash
 cd /path/to/your/directory